Louriz/C4.5-Off-centred-entropy-Python/README.md

 ```
 python oce-shannon-v6.py btrain.csv -v bvalidate.csv -p
 ```
 This command runs oce-shannon-v6.py with btrain.csv as the training set, bvalidate.csv as the validation set and pruning enabled.
 The classifier is not specified so it defaults to the last column in the training set.
-No datatypes file is specified so it defaults to datatypes.csv.
 Printing is not enabled.
 #####Example 2
 ```
 python oce-shannon-v6.py btrain.csv -k 10 -p